 As I mentioned in the intro, Next.js has a “learn-by-doing” set of documentation that walks you through how to do things like routing and building components.
 React also has a similar setup, with multiple tutorials that explain the basics.

 With Next.js, there is less in the way of formal tutorials and more in the way of GitHub issues and conversations.
 As I built my personal blog site, there were times when I had to do significant googling to resolve Next.js issues.
-However, the team members of Next.js are themselves very accessible in the open source world.
+However, Next.js team members themselves are very accessible in the open source world.

 Tim Neutkens, one of the Next.js team members, responded to me directly on Twitter when I wrote a post on Next.js.
 He helped me work on an issue and was really great to work with.
-Having the community members that accessible is a great strength.
+Having community members be so accessible is a great strength.

-With the React community, there are many key members that are also just as accessible.
+Within the React community, many key members are also just as accessible.
 In both React and Next.js, the active community provides a very positive developer experience.

 Since the release of React 18, there have been some updates to the developer experience in React.
 Here are some of the changes: